testground/docs/runner-library/local-docker/troubleshooting.md

 ## Verify that Docker is working correctly

-The following command, if it runs successfully, will verify that docker if running correctly.
+The following command, if it runs successfully, will verify that docker is running correctly.

 ```text
 $ docker run hello-world